-Despite several attempts to protect “on paper” the local common dolphin population, no concrete actions have ever been taken to safeguard these animals that, in recent years, have declined until they almost disappeared.
+Despite several attempts to protect the local common dolphin population "on paper," no concrete action has ever been taken to safeguard these animals, which have declined in recent years until they almost disappear.

-In fact, the analysis of photo-identification data and the continuous decline in encounter rates monitored over a period of 16 years (2002-2015) testify that the area has been for years a hotspot for the local population (mainly resident) and that now this population is dying or moving to other locations.
+In fact, the analysis of photo-identification data and the continuous decline in encounter rates monitored over 16 years (2002-2015) testify to how the area has been a hotspot for the local (mostly resident) population for years and that now this population is dying or moving to other locations.

-Several human activities at sea can impact the common dolphin in the study area, among the most significant being habitat disturbance and degradation (including traffic and noise pollution) and overfishing of food resources.
+Various human activities at sea can impact the common dolphin in the study area, among the most significant being disturbance and habitat degradation (including traffic and noise pollution) and overfishing of food resources.

-The data presented by Oceanomare Delphis provide a strong argument for explicit and urgent population-specific conservation and management strategies to be developed and applied locally for common dolphins, considering that they depend on the area for important biological processes.
+The data presented by Oceanomare Delphis offer a strong argument for explicit and urgent population-specific conservation and management strategies to be developed and applied locally for common dolphins, considering that they depend on the area for vital biological processes.

-Like other odontocetes, the common dolphin is a highly vocal species capable of generating:
+Like other odontocetes, the common dolphin is a highly vocal species capable of producing:

-Most of the available knowledge on acoustic signals of common dolphins in the Mediterranean Sea is related to the structural characteristics of whistles, their emission pattern associated with various behavioral states, and their geographic variation within the basin.
+Most of the available knowledge about the acoustic signals of common dolphins in the Mediterranean Sea is related to the structural characteristics of whistles, their emission pattern associated with various behavioral states, and their geographic variation within the basin.